-Give a hug this Valentine’s Day with this cosy sweater keychain crochet pattern.
-I’ve also included a couple of options for printables (one punny and one more traditional) to make gifting easy.
+Give someone a hug and let them know you’re thinking of them with this cosy sweater keychain crochet pattern.
+I’ve also included a couple of options for printables to make gifting easy.

 Have you started thinking about Valentine’s Day yet?
 If you’re looking for something different or you’re just not that into it, I’ve got you covered.
 This pattern is so quick and the colour combinations are endless.
 The instructions below are for the stripey sweater but you could easily make it in a single colour and pop a little heart on the front or other embellishment – how cute would that be??
 It’d be a fun one for kid’s to give to their friends or just to let someone know that you’re thinking of them.